Want a real‑ingredient jelly that sets properly every time? This berry jelly uses gelatin (not packets of additives) and comes together in minutes.

 Cloth strainer or fine sieve

-1‑litre glass container
+1‑litre glass container (pyrex with lid is perfect)

 Step‑by‑step instructions